 Challenge 1 - The best creative work pushes boundaries

-The job of being a creator is tough
+Being a creator is tough

 Separate the creative work from the creative team

-Compare these two approaches.
+Compare these approaches :-

-- “Can you talk me through how you see (target audience) reacting to this?” (open question and refers back to the customer)
+- “Can you talk me through how you see (target audience) reacting to this?” (open question and refers back to the customer).

-- Is this the best you could do? (closed question, and a personal attack)
+- Is this the best you could do? (closed question, and a personal attack).

 Solution 1 - Define the boundaries in the brief